glynnbird/postdb/README.md

 - `index` - the name of index to query (mandatory).
 - `startkey`/`endkey` - one or both supplied, for range queries.
 - `key` - the key in the index to search for, for selection queries.
-- `limit` - the number of documents to return
+- `limit` - the number of documents to return   (default: 100)
+- `offset` - the offset into the result set (default: 0)

 ## Configuring

 The application is configured using environment variables

 - `PORT` - the port that the database's web server will listen on.
 Default 5984.
 - `INDEXES` - the number of secondary indexes created.
+Note the number of indexes cannot be changed after a database has been created and all databases have to have the same number of indexes.
 Default 3.
 - `READONLY` - set this to only allow read-only operations.
 Write operations will receive a 403 response.
 This is handy for configuring some nodes to point to PostgreSQL read replicas.
 - `USERNAME`/`PASSWORD` - to insist on authenticated connections, both `USERNAME`/`PASSWORD` must be set and then the server will require them to be supplied in every request using HTTP Basic Authentication.

 ## To do

 - PostgreSQL connection parameter
-- offset (to go with limit)
+- bulk_docs